401(k) vs. IRA: what’s the difference?

 If covered by a workplace retirement plan, tax deductibility is limited.

-Penalties apply for money taken from the IRA before the age of 60.
+Penalties apply for money taken from an IRA before the age of 60.

-The IRS generally requires distributions from an IRA to begin by the age of 72.
+The IRS generally requires distributions from an IRA to begin by age 72.

 An IRA can create a task risk due to exposure.

-A 401(k) can double your retirement savings through employer matching.
+A 401(k) can increase your retirement savings through employer matching.

-401(k)s have some excellent income tax benefits, and contributions to a traditional 401(k) reduce annual taxable income.
+401(k)s have some excellent income tax benefits, and contributions to a traditional version reduce annual taxable income.

 401(k) contributions are automated and easy to manage.

-A 401(k) is federally protected and a great gateway into other investment options.
+A 401(k) is federally protected and a good gateway into other investment options.

 401(k)s require monitoring and management over time.